wtprince/tizen-docs/docs/application/dotnet/guides/multimedia/raw-audio.md

     audioPlayback.BufferAvailable += OnBufferAvailable;
     ```

-2. Prepare the audio output device and start the playback process using the `Prepare()` method of the `Tizen.Multimedia.AudioCapture` class:
+2. Prepare the audio output device and start the playback process using the `Prepare()` method of the `Tizen.Multimedia.AudioPlayback` class:

     ```
     audioPlayback.Prepare();